dpage02/baseball_WAR/README.md

 #### Questions to Answer

-1. In 2019, did the players with the highest salaries have the highest WAR (wins above replacement)?
+1. In 2019, did the players with the highest salaries have the highest WAR (wins above replacement)
 2. Was there any correlation between player position and WAR/salary?
 3. How does age play a role in both salary and WAR?
 3. Did position players or pitchers have a higher average WAR?